nuxeo-sandbox/nuxeo-labs-user-registration/README.md

 It is up to you to decide how the request is handled.
 A typical flow involves creating a document to track the request (see "UserRegistration Document Type" below), running a workflow on that document to track the approval, etc. In particular you will call the `Service.InviteUser` operation to complete the registration request, when ready.
 A Studio Template will be available to help scaffold this flow.

-## UserRegistration Document Type
+## user_registration Schema

-The plugin includes a document type definition called "UserRegistration" for storing the registration request data.
-Currently this document type is required by the `Service.InviteUser` operation so you need to use this type when validating the request.
+The plugin includes a schema named "user_registration" for storing the registration request data.
+Currently this schema required by the `Service.InviteUser` operation.
+The expected values are:

+* user_registration:email
+* user_registration:first_name
+* user_registration:last_name

 ## TODO

-* Refactor `Service.InviteUser` to not require a document but instead use params
+* Refactor `Service.InviteUser` to not require a certain schema but instead use params
-* Remove document contribs, they aren't needed
+* Remove document and schema contribs, they aren't needed

 # Requirements